-An in-depth Daily Collegian investigation, told in this story and in two parts to be released in the coming days, tells the story of what went wrong at UMass, revealing the origins of a COVID-19 outbreak that can hardly be blamed entirely on members of the Greek life community.
+An in-depth Daily Collegian investigation, reported here and in two other parts to be released in the coming days, tells the story of what went wrong at UMass, revealing the origins of a COVID-19 outbreak that can hardly be blamed entirely on members of the Greek life community.

 Part I: The Dorms

 Over the course of seven days preceding the start of classes, 5,300 students arrived at their residence halls.
 Move-in times were spaced out from Jan.
-25 to 31 to enhance distancing between students and their families.
+25-31 to enhance distancing between students and families.
 UMass required the students to be tested for the virus once upon arrival and again four days later, and asked them to limit their interactions until receiving the results.

-But many students disregarded the final instruction, multiple RAs said.
+But many students disregarded the final instruction, multiple resident assistants said.

 Three RAs, referred to in this piece as Erica, Cameron and Sean, are identified by alternate names out of fear of retribution from school administration or their residents.
 James Cordero, co-chair of the Resident Assistant/Peer Mentor Union, confirmed that the three sources are RAs and verified their statements.

-“I think the common consensus was to not follow that,” said Chris Brady, a freshman economics and political science double major and Class of 2024 senator in the Student Government Association.
+“I think the common consensus was to not follow that,” said Chris Brady, a freshman economics and political science double major and senator in the Student Government Association.
 The four-day “quarantine period” between arrival tests, he said, was “not really respected.”

 Brady didn’t see any huge parties, he said, but there were many instances of groups of students hanging out together in the dorms.

 “Stuff that, although we’re in a pandemic, should be reasonably expected of college kids who haven’t interacted with other people in a year,” he said.